-Because we are usually with you for the full term of your plan, feel free to call us any time there is a problem, up to the point where the discharge is granted or the case is dismissed.
-Even after that, we may be able to help you if a problem arises.
+Because I am usually with you for the full term of your plan, feel free to call me any time there is a problem, up to the point where the discharge is granted or the case is dismissed.
+Even after that, I may be able to help you if a problem arises.

 Debts for child support, alimony, taxes, student loans and court orders for restitution are among the debts that usually are NOT discharged.